LIONSTOOTH/fledge/README.md

 ##### OAuth 2.0 client ID
 This is necessary to enable Google sign-in

-Create a client ID from console.developers.google.com for OAuth 2.0 client IDs (https://developers.google.com/identity/sign-in/web/devconsole-project is a helpful tutorial), and add your new GOOGLE_CLIENT_ID, GOOGLE_CLIENT_SECRET, and LOCAL_GOOGLE_REDIRECT variables to your .env file.
+Create a client ID from console.developers.google.com for OAuth 2.0 client IDs (https://developers.google.com/identity/sign-in/web/devconsole-project is a helpful tutorial), and add your new GOOGLE_CLIENT_ID, GOOGLE_CLIENT_SECRET, GOOGLE_API_KEY, and LOCAL_GOOGLE_REDIRECT variables to your .env file.

 Inside Credentials, select the OAuth 2.0 client ID.
 Under 'Authorized JavaScript origins', enter: